 Continuing with this idea of a proactive approach: Hebrews 11 describes a long list of "heroes" of the faith and describes some of their exploits.
-The next chapter (Hebrews 12) then opens with the statement that we are surrounded by these heroes who have become a "cloud of witnesses" hovering over us and surrounding us.
+The next chapter (Hebrews 12) then opens with the statement that we are "surrounded" by these heroes who have become a "cloud of witnesses" hovering over us and around us.

 Are the saints who have gone on before us now able to look in on our earthly sojourn?